pytorch/TensorRT/examples/custom_converters/README.md

 # Create a new op in C++, compile it to .so library and load it in Python

-There are some operators in PyTorch library which are not supported in TRTorch.
+There are some operators in PyTorch library which are not supported in Torch-TensorRT.
 To support these ops, users can register converters for missing ops.
-For example, if we try to compile a graph with a build of TRTorch that doesn't support the [ELU](https://pytorch.org/docs/stable/generated/torch.nn.ELU.html) operation, we will get following error:
+For example, if we try to compile a graph with a build of Torch-TensorRT that doesn't support the [ELU](https://pytorch.org/docs/stable/generated/torch.nn.ELU.html) operation, we will get following error: